hanscappelle/windfoil-wind-finder-android-app/README.md

 - allow for easy location input when adding locations, pick from map in app
 - improve UI (more graphics and colours)
+  - allow for custom colours, hours, warnings, thresholds, ...
   - show weather as an icon, see wmo weather code
-- allow for custom colours, hours, warnings, thresholds, ...
-- add about information to app, api info and libs
+- add about information to app
+  - api info and libs
   - explain how to add locations, also in app
 - allow for different units from config
 - update store listing & app icon